The Piano Man

 Rode a boy with a six-pack in his hand”

-He grew up watching Billy Joel sing at Madison Square Garden with his two best friends.
-They took the Long Island Railroad to Manhattan and slept on the sidewalk in hopes of scoring tickets they could afford.
-It was a ritual they performed more times than he could count to hear someone famous sing about the streets where they were raised.
+Billy Joel was the soundtrack to his childhood.
+He grew up riding the Long Island Railroad to Manhattan and sleeping on the sidewalk in hopes of scoring tickets he could afford.
+It was a ritual he performed more times than he could count to hear a celebrity sing about the streets where he was raised.

 “But I'm taking a Greyhound